 4. Delivery times

-Use is always made of the Seller's express service, working to a target reduced delivery time for an additional charge of 15% of the gross order price.
+Use is always made of the Seller's express service (PRIOR or RUSH), working to a target reduced delivery time for an additional charge of 10% (Prior) or 40% (Rush) of the net order price.

 4.2 The stated delivery times are always for guidance only and do not entail any obligation for the Seller.
 A delivery period does not begin until after the last of the following dates: (i) the date of order confirmation, (ii) the date on which the Client must give the Seller additional information to ensure correct execution of an order, (iii) the date of payment of the advance owed by the Client, or (iv) the date of change of the order during its execution.